 - Have you unwittingly created a cottage industry of Excel spreadsheets which pull information from myriad systems to give you what you want – whilst leaving your teams little time to do what you are paying them to do?

 Let’s put the question another way; how are you operating without a WSSI?

-- Do you have a mechanism for revising your original plan in the trading period to create a forward forecast which reflects performance?
+- Provides a mechanism for revising your original merchandising plan in the trading period to create a forward forecast which reflects performance

-- Can you be sure that your forward forecast potentialises the trends emerging through current performance rather than holding you to a plan which may now look outdated?
+- Gives confidence that your forward forecast potentialises the trends emerging through current performance – rather than holding you to a plan which may now look outdated

-- Can you see at a glance that you will have enough stock to potentialise demand in future months – without incurring the risk of holding excess stock?
+- Provides an at-a-glance report that you will have enough stock to potentialise demand in future months – without incurring the risk of holding excess stock

-- Are you able to manage sales, stock and intake by season to avoid excess terminal stock of unsaleable seasonal product – without excessive clearance markdown spend?
+- Enables managing sales, stock and intake by season to avoid excess terminal stock of unsaleable seasonal products – without excessive clearance markdown spend

-Nor are the benefits of the WSSI confined to the Buying, Planning and Trading teams.
-The WSSI will also provide:
+The benefits of a WSSI aren’t just confined to the Buying, Planning and Trading teams.
+It also provides:

 - Visibility of forward sales and intake supports cash flow forecasts in Finance

-- Intake and despatch forecasts aid flow planning through the D.C.
+- Intake and despatch forecasts to aid flow planning through the distribution centre (DC)

-Whether you decide to introduce a WSSI for the first time, or to upgrade your current solution, the possibilities of the WSSI are endless.
+Whether you’re looking to introduce a WSSI for the first time, or considering upgrading your current solution, the possibilities of WSSI are endless.

-There are many things that you will need to consider:
+Before you start using a (new) WSSI, there are many things that you’ll need to consider: